MAJOR CERTIFICATION FAQ

 No. This electronic version of the senior concentration form (now called the Major Certification Form) replaces the old paper-based form.
-The only students still required to use the paper form are University majors and CSS and COL majors.
+The only students still required to use the paper form are University and CSS majors.

 - What are the benefits of this new application?